joelburget/website/posts/private/plaintext.md

 * Making your system better in one way *almost always* make it worse in another.
     - Examples:
-        + performance usually comes at the cost of simplicity (and therefore developer time and correctness)
+        + Performance usually comes at the cost of simplicity (and therefore developer time and correctness).
-        + You can have consistency, availability, or partition tolerance, but [not all three](http://en.wikipedia.org/wiki/CAP_theorem)
+        + You can have consistency, availability, or partition tolerance, but [not all three](http://en.wikipedia.org/wiki/CAP_theorem).
         + Immutable data structures have simpler semantics and can go back in time, but there are fundamental performance limitations.
         + etc.
     - The exceptions are exceedingly rare.
 * When designing any system, take care to consider not only what you've won, but also what you've given up.
 * Also: Make the same considerations for any system you're considering using.
   - Corollary: Be suspicious of any system claiming to be strictly better than what currently exists.
-  - Second corollary: Be doubly suspicious if the creators of the system actually believe it's strictly better (ie. disregarding marketing, the engineers better understand the tradeoffs they've made)
+  - Second corollary: Be doubly suspicious if the creators of the system actually believe it's strictly better (ie. disregarding marketing, the engineers need to understand the tradeoffs they've made).
 * Savor hard choices.
 Be decisive.
-A handful of small decisions constrains the direction of your project.
+A handful of small decisions guides the direction of your project.
     - Want a distributed database with consistent transactions?
-You need to grapple with the complexity of PAXOS, GPS, and atomic clocks.
+You need to grapple with the complexity of [PAXOS, GPS, and atomic clocks](http://research.google.com/archive/spanner.html)(!).
     - An [append-only database](http://blog.confluent.io/2015/03/04/turning-the-database-inside-out-with-apache-samza/) with streaming materialized views never loses data.
 You no longer have to worry corrupting data or migrating it, a huge win.
-But Postgres has been around for 20 years, is stable, performant, and is well understood.
+But Postgres has been around for 20 years, and is stable, performant, and well understood.

 </div>